A Tale of 5 Bridges

 Adur Footbridge No.2 2013-present

 The replacement footbridge, inexplicably called the Adur Ferry Bridge, was a replacement for the concrete original that had become uneconomic to maintain.
 The position was diagonally across the Adur landing slightly to the east of the old bridge on the South side – following the route of the row-boat ferry service that operated 100 years earlier.
-The new bridge cost close to £9m to build, not least to provide bespoke glass balustrade panels.
-These panels were later shattered randomly by design faults.
+The new bridge originally was budgeted at £6m but a redesign pushed the cost close to £9m to build, not least to provide bespoke glass balustrade panels.
+These panels were later shattered randomly by design faults and possible vandalism.
 There has never been a time when at least one panel isn’t broken.
 Just like the preceding bridge, the new bridge had an expensive to maintain opening mechanism to allow, on the very rare occasion, for a boat into the basin 100 yards upstream.
+By 2024 the opening section required repairs and the bridge was closed to pedestrians for a while.

 July 2013 Old and New – both closed to pedestrians.
 Photo from ©Wingclipped coastal path blog